Torres-ssf/javascript-weather-app/README.md

 The [assignment](https://www.theodinproject.com/courses/javascript/lessons/weather-app) belongs to the [javascript](https://www.theodinproject.com/courses/javascript) module from [The Odin Project page](https://www.theodinproject.com/home).
 The objective is to create a weather forecast app using the weather API.
 The features of the app also include:

--Search region by name.
+- Search region by name.
--Show forecast for the next hours.
+- Show forecast for the next hours.
--Choose between two different system for measuring heat(Fahrenheit and Celsius).
+- Choose between two different system for measuring heat(Fahrenheit and Celsius).

 ## Built With